 HTTP includes built-in support for Basic and Digest authentication, and services can therefore be protected in much the same manner as HTML documents are currently protected.

-SOAP Security Extensions: Digital Signature (SOAP-DSIG).
-DSIG leverages public key cryptography to digitally sign SOAP messages.
-This enables the client or server to validate the identity of the other party.
-Check it at http://www.w3.org/TR/SOAP-dsig.
+SOAP Digital Signature (SOAP-DSIG) leverages public key cryptography to digitally sign SOAP messages.
+It enables the client or server to validate the identity of the other party.
+Check it at www.w3.org/TR/SOAP-dsig.